Dry FliesMercers Missing Link Caddis

 Overview

 An all-purpose dry fly with caddis and mayfly elements — features a bleached elk hair wing, trailing shuck, and upright hackle.
-The unique profile makes it a deadly crossover pattern for picky trout.
+The unique profile makes it an effective crossover pattern for picky trout.

 Materials